-In his January 2012 State of the Union Address, President Obama spoke of "an America that attracts a new generation of high-tech manufacturing and high-paying jobs - a future where we're in control of our own energy, and our security and prosperity aren't so tied to unstable parts of the world," and "an economy built on American manufacturing, American energy."
+Southern LNG's application cites the jobs its export plans may create, but does not consider those that will be lost or those that may never be created in the first place due to higher natural gas prices.
+For example, Sasol North America, Inc. is currently considering investing in the first gas to liquids plant in United States, an innovative technology for producing diesel and other liquid fuels without oil, and U.S. natural gas prices are a primary consideration regarding whether the investment will go forward.
+Earlier this year, in his State of the Union Address, President Obama spoke of "an America that attracts a new generation of high-tech manufacturing and high-paying jobs - a future where we're in control of our own energy, and our security and prosperity aren't so tied to unstable parts of the world," and "an economy built on American manufacturing, American energy."
 Low natural gas prices in the U.S. provide the path forward.
-Higher natural gas prices due to LNG exports, including those proposed by Cheniere, threaten this nascent return to American manufacturing, and prior economic data demonstrate that when domestic energy prices increase, the country loses manufacturing jobs, particularly in the fertilizer, plastics, chemicals, and steel industries.34
+Higher natural gas prices due to LNG exports, including those proposed by Southern LNG, threaten this nascent return to American manufacturing.